WorldOfCarsRE/game-server/README.md

 ### Contributing
 For coding, use 4 spaces instead of tabs.

-Also, when you are writing code, do not do something like this:
+When you are writing code, do not do something like this:

 ```
 exampleVar=0